peiliu123456/SVDB/README.md

 **Details of ours code**:
-In ./models/svdb\_transformer.py, we implemented Semantic Knowledge Preservation.
-In vdb\_loss.py, we implemented Virtual Decision Boundary.
+In ./models/svdb\_transformer.py, we implemented Semantic Distillation.
+In vdb\_loss.py, we implemented Semantic Alignment.

 **Usage in ImageNet-C**:
 ```